superkojiman/jekyll-now/_posts/2011-06-15-cracking-moinmoin-wiki-passwords.md

 1. Update the hash with the salt
 1. Encode the hashed password and the salt with Base64

 The result is assigned as the value to the enc_password key.
-Now that we know how to the password is encrypted, we can write a script that will perform a dictionary attack against the encrypted password:
+Now that we know how to the password is encrypted, we can write a script that will perform a dictionary attack against the encrypted password: [https://gist.github.com/superkojiman/11073420](https://gist.github.com/superkojiman/11073420)

-{% gist 11073420 %}

 The script takes two arguments.
 The first is a colon delimited username and password.
 This can be created with a bit of command-line-fu from the data/user directory.
 It should look like this: